radical-cybertools/radical.pilot/docs/architecture/configuration.md

 access mechanisms, network settings, filesystem sharing and retention policies, etc.  As such, the configurations capture relevant system configuration choices where those cannot be automatically be detected.
-In fact, we often forego opportunities of automated detection in favor of explicit configuration, at least at the current stage of development.
+In fact, we often forego opporttaskies of automated detection in favor of explicit configuration, at least at the current stage of development.

 Resource configuration files are, as all configuration files really, located